 Tuition Fee: € 2975 per semester | Total Fee: € 8925

 - The ideal candidate is at least 22 years old with a Bachelor Degree, preferably in business, management or related subjects.

 a Level 6 Diploma in Management or equivalent international qualifications.

-- For mature learners over 24 without a University degree, at least 5 years of managerial experience is mandatory.
+For mature learners over 24 without a University degree, at least 5 years of management experience is mandatory.

 - Upon request, a statement of purpose.

 When assessing the market positioning of your company or your product there are many areas of research required.
 One of these is to review your competitors, examine what they are doing, how they are doing it, how they compete with you or differ from you.
 This module will introduce many investigative techniques.
 By the end of the module students will be conversant with research techniques and associated exercises to enable such analysis.

 Creativity and Problem Solving